-- Ornaments: Pets may think these are toys and ingest (eat) them and/ or choke on them.
-Glass ornaments can cause cuts on paws to the mouthand digestive tract, if swallowed.
-They can also get stuck in the Gl tract and need surgical removal. - Tinsel/Ribbon/Garland/Wrapping Paper: Pets often find tinsel and ribbon quite intriguing.
+- Ornaments: Pets may think these are toys and ingest (eat) them and/or choke on them.
+Glass ornaments can cause cuts on paws as well as to the mouth and digestive tract, if swallowed.
+They can also get stuck in the GI tract and need surgical removal. - Tinsel/Ribbon/Garland/Wrapping Paper: Pets often find tinsel and ribbon quite intriguing.
 This is especially true for cats.
 If ingested, any of these items can get trapped in the intestines.

-This requires immediate veterinary attention and can be life-threatening if not addressed. - Potpourri: The festive scent can entice pets to investigate.
+This requires immediate veterinary attention and can be life threatening if not addressed. - Potpourri: The festive scent can entice pets to investigate.
 Make sure containers are covered or not accessible.
 If ingested, potpourri can cause GI upset (vomiting and diarrhea). - Christmas Tree Water: Many pets love to drink the water in the tree stand.
 Be cautious if you use chemicals in the water to preserve the life of your tree as these can be harmful to your pets.